spyder-ide/spyder-docs/doc/videos/first-steps-with-spyder.rst

          conda update anaconda
          conda install spyder=4

       To launch Spyder without opening Navigator, open your command line and type ``spyder``.
-If you followed the :doc:`installation`, you should have everything necessary to open Spyder 4.
+If you followed the :doc:`/installation`, you should have everything necessary to open Spyder 4.

       This is what Spyder 4 looks like in its default configuration, though you can thoroughly customize it, which we'll get to in a later tutorial.
 You can see that it is divided into three sections showing three different panes: the Editor, the IPython Console and the Help viewer.
 These three, along with the Variable Explorer, are the four core panes you'll work with the most in Spyder.